cosmosquad-labs/squad/x/liquidstaking/spec/03_state_transitions.md

 ## LiquidValidators

-State transitions in liquid validators are performed on every `BeginBlock` in order to check for changes in the active liquid validator set.
-A validator can be `Active` or `Inactive`, the following transition occurs when the state changes
+State transitions of liquid validators are performed on every `BeginBlock` to keep in track of any changes in active liquid validator set.
+The following state transition occurs when a validator is added or removed from an active liquid validator set.

-### into Active
+### New LiquidValidator

-- redelegate certain amount from all the existing Active liquid validator's LiquidTokens to newly elected validator so that every Active liquid validators have the same amount of staked tokens
+- Redelegation of `LiquidTokens` occurs from the existing active liquid validator set to newly added validators.
+This process makes every liquid validator to have the exact amount that corresponds to their weight.

-### expelled from Active
+### Inactive LiquidValidator

-- redelegate all LiquidTokens to the remaining Active liquid validators
+- Redelegation of the inactive liquid validator's `LiquidTokens` occurs to the remaining active liquid validators.

 ## Liquid Staking